ni/instrumentstudio-plugin-labview/examples/Game of Life/README.md

 This InstrumentStudio plugin example illustrates how to host Game of Life LabVIEW code seamlessly into InstrumentStudio environment.

 This example demonstrates the usage of XY Data in a graph.
 It allows the user to specify the size of the game board and the update interval between generations.
-It will run indefinitely as long as there are 'births' and 'deaths' happening on the game board unless the `Stop all outputs` or `Stop` button is clicked.
+It will run indefinitely as long as there are 'births' and 'deaths' happening on the game board unless the `Stop all outputs` or `Start/Stop` button is switched off.

 ## Terminology